Breast Augmentation Photo Gallery

-Dr. Paul Chasan has developed and published the “breast shape classification” diagram seen above to assist in this very important decision in the size and shape of breasts you would like.
-The result is a combination of the patient’s desires, the patient’s anatomy, the type of implant used (example: gummy bear breast implants vs silicone breast implants), and the experience and skill of the plastic surgeon.
+Dr. Paul Chasan has developed and published the “breast shape classification” diagram (seen above) to assist in this very important decision in the size and shape of breasts you would like.
+The result is a combination of the patient’s desires, the patient’s anatomy, the type of implant used (example: gummy bear breast implants vs silicone breast implants), and the experience and skill of the breast augmentation plastic surgeon.

-Dr. Paul Chasan exemplifies the way a surgeon should handle breast enhancement procedures.
-He works to communicate with those in his care and sets proper expectations of what you can expect using the classification system he created.
-In his communication he is also informative and will help you truly understand the procedure and will also work to understand your vision.
+Dr. Paul Chasan exemplifies the way a breast augmentation plastic surgeon should handle breast augmentation procedures.
+He works to communicate with those in his care and sets proper expectations of what you can expect using the breast shape classification system he created.
+In his communication, he is also informative and will help you truly understand the breast augmentation procedure and will also work to understand your vision.

-Once the procedure is completed, Dr. Paul Chasan and his team will set follow-up appointments to make sure you are healing and resting properly.
+Once the breast augmentation procedure is completed, Dr. Paul Chasan and his team will set follow-up appointments to make sure you are healing and resting properly.

 Have any questions or wish to schedule a consult?
 Click the link below to contact our office today.